0xAbdullah/SharpShell/README.md

 # SharpShell
 SharpShell is built based on the article '[PowerShell Enhanced Logging Capabilities Bypass](https://avantguard.io/en/blog/powershell-enhanced-logging-capabilities-bypass)' to bypass PowerShell logging and additional security measures.
 With a single execution, you can bypass the following:
-- PowerShell Logging: Evade standard logging processes to maintain stealth.
+- PowerShell Transcription Logging.
+- PowerShell Script Block Logging (Event ID 4104).
-- PowerShell Constrained Language Mode (CLM): Circumvent restrictions imposed by CLM.
+- PowerShell Constrained Language Mode (CLM).
 - Anti-malware Scan Interface (AMSI): (Not implemented yet, but planned for future updates!)
 - PowerShell Event Tracing for Windows (ETW): (Not implemented yet, but planned for future updates!)